Development of the PICCOTEAM Reference Case for Economic Evaluation of Precision Medicine

 Background

-Current economic evaluations (EEs) of precision medicine (PM) often adhere to generic reference cases (RC) which overlook the unique healthcare paradigms of PM.
+Current economic evaluations (EEs) of precision medicine (PM) often adhere to generic reference cases (RCs) which overlook the unique healthcare paradigms of PM.
 This study aimed to develop an RC to standardize the conduct and reporting of EEs of PM.

 Methods

-A working group comprising 5 core health economists, 22 PM experts, and research staff from Singapore, Thailand, and Australia who were actively engaged in EE and clinical PM implementation.
-The RC development comprised four stages: (1) Expert consultation shaping the RC’s scope and structure across nine domains: Population, Intervention, Comparator, Cost, Outcome, Time, Equity and ethics, Adaptability, Modelling (i.e., “PICCOTEAM” framework); (2) A comprehensive literature review on current PM EE approaches and challenges; (3) Obtaining expert consensus and drafting recommendations; (4) A workshop for RC refinement based on stakeholder feedback on relevance and feasibility.
-Following an experts' workshop, consensus was reached to tailor PM recommendations for screening, diagnosis, and pharmacogenomics, market-access, and early EEs.
+A working group comprising 5 core health economists, 22 PM experts, and research staff from Singapore, Thailand, the Netherlands, UK, and Australia who were actively engaged in EE and clinical PM implementation.
+The RC development comprised four stages: (1) Expert consultation shaping the RC’s scope and structure across nine domains: Population, Intervention, Comparator, Cost, Outcome, Time, Equity and ethics, Adaptability, and Modelling (ie, “PICCOTEAM” framework); (2) A comprehensive literature review on current PM EE approaches and challenges; (3) Obtaining expert consensus and drafting recommendations; (4) A workshop for RC refinement based on stakeholder feedback on relevance and feasibility.
+Following an experts’ workshop, consensus was reached to tailor PM recommendations for screening, diagnosis, and pharmacogenomics, market-access, and early EEs.

 Results